nickgraffis/uci-resources/docs/index.md

 # UC Irvine Fall 2021 Full Stack Web Development Bootcamp Resources
 Here are some resources for your success and continued education.
 If you would like to add your own resources, you can fork this repository, and then under `uci-resources` > `docs` > `index.md`, add your own resources.
 Then create a pull request!
+[In depth contribution guide](/contributing).

 Resources here are organized by categories that are ment to mimic the modules that your working on in class.